micgonzalez/Creating-a-Spell-Checker-in-R-side-project/README.md

 You can try this code in R and Rstudio.

 # Findings
-I was taked to implement a spelling corrector based on Peter Norvig’s article, How to Write a Spelling Corrector and using the following word frequency data ().
+I was tasked to implement a spelling corrector based on Peter Norvig’s article, How to Write a Spelling Corrector and using the following word frequency data ().

 a.
 Load the word frequency data into a dataset.
 The initial dataset should have two variables, the word and the number of occurrences of that word.
 Create a third variable for word probability that provides the overall probability of that word occurring in the dataset.